HOW MUCH DOES A TV COMMERCIAL COST? – part one.

 - Crew and Equipment: A day’s shoot including HD boadcast cameras, crew, lights, audio gear, cranes, dolly tracks, sliders, lighting truck, wardrobe & make-up, etc. Cost varies depending on the size of crew, distance to location, equipment required, etc. The more experienced and expert the crew, the more they charge; $3-10,000+

-- Compliance, classification, certification and digital delivery to the stations: $500-2,000 (depending on how many TV stations).
+- Compliance, classification, certification, and digital delivery to the TV networks: $150ea.

 B. TECHNICAL REGULATIONS